butterngo/CSharpMessageQueue/README.md

             return Ok("Done");
         }
    ```
-  You can access to my blog we have a lot of example fot it http://www.c-sharp.vn/.
+  You can access my blog we have a lot of examples about it http://www.c-sharp.vn/.